 12. Free Playzone at T-Rex Cafe

 If your kids tire you out and you need a break, head to T-Rex Cafe where the play zone is absolutely free.
 The free Paleo Zone is a sandbox where little ones get to explore the history of planet earth while looking for fossils.
 The digital mupis (digital information point) are another striking feature in the cafe placed exclusively for educational purposes.
+The T-Rex Cafe is a great Disney Springs restaurant for families with this shaded zone and a fun themed menu.

 13. Get Yourself Some Soaps and Scrubs